-This means that the strength of the chlorine residuals quickly lost during hot sunny days.
+This means that the strength of the chlorine residuals or free chlorine is quickly lost during hot sunny days.

-Swimming pool disinfectants that fall under the unstabilized category include....
+Swimming pool disinfectants that fall under the unstabilized chlorine category include....

-Sodium hypochlorite.
-This chlorine based swimming pool sanitizer, is the most commonly used disinfectant in public or commercial pool care.
+Sodium Hypochlorite.
+This chlorine based swimming pool sanitizer, is the most commonly used disinfectant in public or commercial pool care today.
 The active strength of this pool chemical ranges from between 10% and 12% with a pH range of 13.
-Sodium hypochlorite will raise the total dissolved solids (TDS) and the pH of your pool or spa water.
+Sodium Hypochlorite will raise the total dissolved solids (TDS) and the pH level of your swimming pool or spa water.
 Total dissolved solids or TDS, are the total weight of all soluble matter in your pool water.

-In other words, all dissolved solids that are added to your pool or spa, contributes to TDS.
-Although sodium hypochlorite is a contributor to your TDS levels, it will not have any negative effects on your swimming pool sanitation.
-Unstabilized chlorine chemicals like sodium hypochlorite are not very stable when in storage.
+In other words, all dissolved solids that are added to your pool or spa water, contributes to your TDS levels .
+Although sodium Hypochlorite is a contributor to your TDS levels, it will not have any negative effects on your swimming pool sanitation.
+Unstabilized chlorine chemicals like sodium Hypochlorite are not very stable when in storage.

 This means that they will loose their strength gradually.
-The lost in strength reduces the benefits of this chemical (sodium hypochlorite) economically.
-This happens especially at very high temperatures.
-And for this reason, manufacturers recommend that you store this pool chemical in a very safe and cool area.
+The lost in strength reduces the benefits of this chemical (sodium Hypochlorite) economically.
+This happens especially at very high temperatures and the for this reason, manufacturers recommend that you store this swimming pool chemical in a very safe and cool area.

 Calcium Hypochlorite.
 This swimming pool chemical is a dry form of chlorine.
 It is often referred to as cal-hypo.
 As a pool or spa owner/operator, you have the option of purchasing this particular pool sanitizer in either granular, tablet, or briquette forms.
 The active strength for this member of unstabilized chlorine sanitizers, ranges from 65% - 78% with a pH that ranges from 8.5 to 11.

-Calcium hypochlorite is a pool disinfectant that is mostly used for superchlorination.
+Calcium Hypochlorite is a pool disinfectant that is mostly used for superchlorination in swimming pool care.
 It is also good for use as the primary disinfectant in erosion feeders.
-Still you have to be very careful when using this unstabilized chlorine sanitizer because you can raise your chlorine levels significantly.
+Still you have to be very careful when using this unstabilized chlorine sanitizer because you can raise your chlorine levels significantly as well.

-However if you live in an area where your make up water is soft, then cal-hypo will be of benefit to you.
+However if you live in an area where your make-up water is soft, then cal-hypo will be of great benefit to you.

 It adds calcium hardness to the water.
 This is beneficial how you ask?
-Well it adds to the overall balance of your pool chemistry.
+Well, it adds to the overall balance of your swimming pool chemistry.

-According to the National Fire Protection Association, this member of the unstabilized chlorine sanitizers, is classified as a class 3 oxidizer.
+According to the National Fire Protection Association, this member of the unstabilized chlorine sanitizers regiment, is classified as a class 3 oxidizer.

-Lithium hypochlorite (LiOCL).
+Lithium Hypochlorite (LiOCL).
 Again this is a dry, granular form of chlorine that is used in swimming pool sanitation.
-It is an excellent choice for superchlorination of your pools because it is completely soluble and it responds quickly.
+It is an excellent choice for superchlorination of your pools as well because it is completely soluble and it responds quickly.
 The active strength of this chlorine based chemical, is 29% and it has a pH range of 10.8

-Lithium hypochlorite can also be a good source of treatment in spa water care and in regions that have very hard water.
+Lithium Hypochlorite can also be a good source of treatment in spa water care and in regions that have extremely hard water.
 Again this member of the unstabilized chlorine sanitizers, has been classified as a class 1 oxidizer.
 This means that combustion of this pool and spa chemical can be accelerated; thus, it can ignite if it is contaminated or heated.

-Chemical that are commonly used to raise the pH in a pool or spa include:
+Chemicals that are commonly used to raise the pH level in a pool or spa include: